sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 -   Buckets Map: Initialized empty at instantiation, thread-safe.
 Entries retrieved on each data plane RPC and when report timers fire.
-Entries inserted when we get the first data plane RPC for a given bucket.
+Entries inserted when we get the first data plane RPC for a given bucket, or when instructed by the RLQS Server.
 Entries are deleted either by RLQS server via `abandon_action`, or on report timers if a bucket's active assignment expires.
 -   Buckets Per Interval Map: Initialized empty at instantiation, thread-safe.
     Entries retrieved when a report timer fires.
 Entries inserted and deleted at the same time as Buckets Map.
 Used to efficiently access the set of buckets